vohi/minicoin/minicoin/jobs/README.md

 `minicoin` was run
 * the `minicoin/util` directory is available in `/minicoin/util` (or
 `C:\minicoin\util`), so utility scripts can be found there

-* the user's home directory (if not disabled) is available in a "host" subdirectory the platform's location for user directories (ie `/home/host` for linux, `/Users/host` for macOS, `C:\Users\host` on Windows)
+Job scripts should combine the first and second arguments passed in to map directories on the host machine to directories on the VM.
+Note that users or minicoin may disable sharing of the home directory, and use other techniques to make files from the host available to the guest.
+In those cases, the files MUST be in an equivalent location of the `vagrant` home directory.
+Jobs should not assume that the users' home directory is mounted, but prioritise an equivalent location in the `vagrant` home.

-Job scripts should combine the first and second arguments passed in to map directories on the host machine to directories on the box.
 The `parse-opts` scripts in minicoin/util do this automatically, setting a `JOBDIR` variable accordingly.

 This means that running minicoin in your home directory will automatically set the `JOBDIR` variable to host's home directory mapped to the guest file